William Oliver’s $15,000 GoFundMe Campaign For Alexandra Bethel’s Diamond Engagement Ring Gets $609 [Video]

 A post shared by ab_baddieee (@ab_baddieee) on

-William’s Instagram page is private, and the Will-O Twitter account @WillO1906 is also currently private, but describes Oliver as follows.
+William’s Instagram page is private, and the Will-O Twitter account @WillO1906 is also currently private, but it describes Oliver as follows.

 “Focused Man, Teaching and Learning.
 In A World of Pure Imagination.”